phantasma-io-archive/Spook/README.md

 - Open Visual Studio
 - Open the PhantasmaSpook\Spook.sln solution
 - Build the solution
-- Publish the Spook.CLI Project
+- Publish the Spook Project

-The files needed to run a node will now be in PhantasmaSpook\Phantasma.CLI\Publish
+The files needed to run a node will now be in PhantasmaSpook\Spook\Publish

 As per above you can run it with the following command: